Lindsay Spiller

 The Conflicting Narratives

 Articles and blogs erupted on the internet like popcorn, questioning the true nature of this "giveaway."
 Was it a gift or just a long-term rental?
-Netflix's terms of service only allow subscribers access to a single DVD at a time.
+Netflix's terms of service only allow subscribers access to up to three DVDs at a time, depending on the subscription level.
 So, offering a stack of 10 seemed like a generous parting gift to soothe the disappointment over the service's termination.
 However, the ambiguity in the announcement led to public confusion instead of gratitude.

 The Legal Underbelly of Netflix DVDs